 Laurinburg is a medium-sized city located in the state of North Carolina.
 With a population of 15,507 people and five constituent neighborhoods, Laurinburg is the 55th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laurinburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Laurinburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Laurinburg who work in teaching (12.33%), office and administrative support (11.13%), and sales jobs (10.01%).
+Laurinburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Laurinburg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Laurinburg who work in teaching (12.58%), office and administrative support (12.33%), and sales jobs (11.60%).

-The per capita income in Laurinburg in 2010 was $16,841, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,364 for a family of four.
+The per capita income in Laurinburg in 2010 was $16,334, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,336 for a family of four.
 However, Laurinburg contains both very wealthy and poor people as well.
-Laurinburg also has one of the higher rates of people living in poverty in the nation, with 33.36% of its population below the federal poverty line.
+Laurinburg also has one of the higher rates of people living in poverty in the nation, with 33.32% of its population below the federal poverty line.

 The most common language spoken in Laurinburg is English.
 Other important languages spoken here include Spanish and Vietnamese.